thelfer/tfel/docs/web/Burger_EDF_CIWAP_2021.md

 ### Local variables

-Local variables are a powerfull feature of `MFront` which allows to define variables which will be accessible in each code blocks.
+Local variables are a powerful feature of `MFront` which allows to define variables which will be accessible in each code blocks.

 In this implementation, we will need local variables for two distinct